heptarch/heptarch.github.io/drafts/demon.md

 ɰ.
 The whorl fractures: along lines of luminescent ruin, teeth, and collapsing space, tearing the computational fabric of the network like wet paper.
-Bright nodes darken as they
+Bright nodes falter

 <p align="center">
   ⁂